Coronavirus: Which countries have travel bans? - KRDO

 China

-Effective March 16, all passengers arriving in Beijing from destinations abroad will undergo a mandatory 14-day quarantine at designated facilities starting Monday, Beijing’s municipal government announced.
+All passengers arriving in Beijing from destinations abroad must undergo a mandatory 14-day quarantine at designated facilities.
 This process will be at the traveler’s own expense.

-Meanwhile, international business travelers will be required to stay at a select number of designated hotels in Beijing where they will be tested for the virus.
+Meanwhile, international business travelers are required to stay at a select number of designated hotels in Beijing where they will be tested for the virus.
 They will not be allowed to leave until their test results have been returned.

 Countrywide, passengers arriving from Iran, Italy, Japan or Korea and traveling to Beijing, Guangzhou or Shanghai are subject to quarantine for 14 days.